RDFLib/pyLODE/README.rst

 The tool can be used in multiple ways:

-- BASH command line
+- BASH command line script
-    - pylode.sh, pylode.bat in bin/
+    - pyLODE.sh in bin/
 - Windows EXE
+    - pyLODE.exe in bin/
+- Mac executable
-    - pylode.exe in bin/
+    - pyLODE in bin/
 - Python Script
     - cli.py or module
 - as-a-service locally